rust-lang/rust/README.md

   cannot be accessed by the program.
 Can be used multiple times to exclude several variables.
 The `TERM` environment variable is excluded by default to [speed up the test harness](https://github.com/rust-lang/miri/issues/1702).
-This has no effect unless `-Zmiri-disable-validation` is also set.
+This has no effect unless `-Zmiri-disable-isolation` is also set.
 * `-Zmiri-env-forward=<var>` forwards the `var` environment variable to the interpreted program.
 Can be used multiple times to forward several variables.
-This has no effect if `-Zmiri-disable-validation` is set.
+This has no effect if `-Zmiri-disable-isolation` is set.
 * `-Zmiri-ignore-leaks` disables the memory leak checker, and also allows some remaining threads to exist when the main thread exits.
 * `-Zmiri-seed=<hex>` configures the seed of the RNG that Miri uses to resolve